 2.3.17.
 Session Close Request Chunk (Close)

 This chunk is sent to cleanly terminate a session.
-It MUST ONLY be in a packet belonging to an established or closing session and having packet mode 1 or 2.
+It is only allowed in a packet belonging to an established or closing session and having packet mode 1 or 2.

 This chunk has no payload.